FOSSEE/sdes-stscripts/TDD/using_python_framework_for_tdd/tdd2_script.rst

 ..
 R3

-Before beginning this tutorial,we would suggest you to complete the tutorial on "Test driven development-part 1".
+Before beginning this tutorial,we suggest you to complete the tutorial on "Test driven development-part 1".

 ..
 R4